and-sanford/third-party-twitter-account-archiver/README.md

 **Limitations**
 * Tweets or user accounts that have been deleted will not be saved
 * Twitter may rate limit or block your IP, though I have not yet experienced this
-* Media (images, videos, etc.) are not locally saved, though their (almost always twitter-based) URLs are

 # Installation Steps
 1. Install the Python module for snscrape.